JoeSuber/OpenCV-Max-Build-Package-/README.md

     --- (here you will get a whole bunch of info to verify the build. ctrl-D to exit) ---

 When I started using OpenCV & Python I looked all over & never found this info in one spot.
 I was a Windows user.
 I had no idea how the linux world worked.
-I still have so much to learn.
-I went from driving a mini-van while wearing a motorcycle helmet - backwards - to that black, 4-on-the-floor 6.6 litre 1978 Trans-Am complete with golden chicken & Gidget.
+I still have a lot to learn.
+I went from driving a mini-van while wearing a motorcycle helmet to that black, 4-on-the-floor 6.6 litre 1978 Trans-Am complete with golden chicken & Gidget.
-Think of this as some gasoline.
-Or a road atlas.
+Think of this as some leaded gasoline.
+Or a giant road atlas.
 For your openCV adventure...
 Trial, error - my wrong turns can be your paths-not-taken.

-If you spot any smokies, pick up the horn & give me a shout!
+If you spot any smokies, pick up the horn & give me a holler, I'll try to have my ears on!